Are you looking for a fair casino game?

 Not unless you cheat.

-Edge sorting is a tactic where you look for subtle and intentional differences on the backs of playing cards, and then figuring out whether they’re a high or low card.
+Edge sorting is a tactic where you look for subtle and intentional differences on the backs of playing cards, and then figure out whether they’re a high or low card.

 Once the player figures this out, they’ll ask the dealer to flip the cards around (rotate them 180 degrees) so all low cards face one way, while high cards face the other.
 They say it brings them luck.